pingcap/docs-tidb-operator/en/deploy-tidb-from-kubernetes-gke.md

 kubectl get crd tidbclusters.pingcap.com
 ```

-After `TidbCluster` custom resource type is created, install TiDB Operator in your Kubernetes cluster.
+After `TidbCluster` CRD is created, install TiDB Operator in your Kubernetes cluster.

 1. Get the `values.yaml` file of the `tidb-operator` chart you want to install: